Top 5 most outrageous 2020 doomsday predictions that didn't pan out

 Thirty years later, 2020 has finally arrived.
 The Earth has warmed approximately 1 degree Fahrenheit according to NASA.
 The United States also warmed roughly 1 degree.

-Elliott Negin, a spokesman for the Union for Concerned Scientists, declined to comment.
+Elliott Negin, a spokesman for the Union of Concerned Scientists, declined to comment.

 The latest UN IPCC report, AR5, however, addresses the issue of whether their models were accurate.
 (The UN predictions differed from the 1990 Washington Post ones, which did not cite its source.)